HTTPArchive/almanac.httparchive.org/src/content/en/2025/cookies.md

 <!-- markdownlint-disable-next-line MD051 -->
 [Figure 4](#fig-4) and [Figure 5](#fig-5) showcase the different cookie [attributes](https://developer.mozilla.org/docs/Web/HTTP/Headers/Set-Cookie) for each type of cookies observed.
+More details and explanations can be found for each attribute below.

 ### `Partitioned` (CHIPS proposal)